attainer/SimpleParallel/README.md

 * Run task in parallel.
   * `int start` Start Index of task
   * `int end` End Index + 1 of task.
   * `void(*task)(int)` Function to do.
-This function will be call in threads with integer parameters from **start** to **end - 1**
+This task will be called by threads with integer parameters from **start** to **end - 1**
   * `IPartitioner partitioner` Partitioner object distribute indices to each threads.
 You can use `StaticPartitioner::get()` or `DynamicPartitioner::get()`
-    * `StaticPartitioner` distribute tasks by count.
-All threads get same number of tasks.
+    * `StaticPartitioner` distribute indices by count.
+All threads will call the task same times (((end-start)/numThread) times).
 It spend very little time for scheduling.
 But although there are sleeping threads and one thread is not ended, the sleeping threads just wait finishing.
-    * `DynamicPartitioner` distribute tasks dynamically.
+    * `DynamicPartitioner` distribute indices dynamically.
 It spend a little time for scheduling during parallel processing.
-But tasks will be distributed to a suitable thread dynamically.
+But indices will be distributed to a suitable thread dynamically.
     * Both partitioner use **lockfree** algorithm.

 ```c++